santoshCRM/CRMSingleCalender/README.md

 # CRM Single Calender
-In CRM we alwayz want a single calender where we can find our all work at single glance but their is no such process.
+In CRM we always want a single calender where we can find our all work at single glance but their is no such process.

 This solution provide single calender for  activities (appointment,phonecall,task).